 Swap kitchen roll for… Swedish cloth

 Swedish cloth really is an all-rounder.
 From cleaning up spills to polishing windows, it’s an impressive upgrade from regular paper towels.
 The cloth can absorb 20x its weight in water and dries quickly to be reused over and over.
 It’s estimated that one Swedish cloth replaces 17 rolls of paper towel so this simple swap really does have an impact.
-Pick up these quintessentially Scandi Printed Swedish Dishcloths at Etsy or pop into Anthropologie for this Geo-Printed Dishcloth Set.
+Pick up these quintessentially Scandi Swedish Dishcloths at Etsy or pop into Anthropologie for this quirky dishcloth set.

 Swap plastic cutlery for… a reusable cutlery set

 It’s never been easier to be eco-conscious on the go.
 Say no to plastic cutlery when you’re out and about by keeping your very own travel cutlery set in your bag.
-This Firera Coconut Wood Reusable Cutlery Set is handmade from sustainably sourced coconut wood and comes with an organic linen wrap for easy storage.
+This EcoSlurps reusable cutlery set is made from recycled wheat stems – plus, the company has pledged to plant a tree for every purchase!

 Swap takeaway coffee for… at home alternatives

 A morning caffeine fix is essential for a lot of us, but there’s definitely more sustainable (and cheaper) options than a daily takeaway coffee from your favourite cafe.
-If you’re willing to spend in order to save in the long run, opt for the Breville Mini Barista Coffee Machine which provides barista-quality coffee at home – here’s our round-up of the best coffee machines to buy in the UK.
+If you’re willing to spend in order to save in the long run, opt fora coffee machine which provides barista-quality coffee at home – here’s our round-up of the best coffee machines to buy in the UK.

 If you do insist on that daily treat from a coffee shop, why not take your own refillable coffee cup?
 You usually get a small discount too!
-A KeepCup is a design-led and practical option, while the rCUP is the world’s first travel cup made from recycled single-use cups.
+A KeepCup is a design-led and practical option, while the bioGO cup is made entirely from discarded rice husks.

 And if you’re feeling more ambitious, check out our step-by-step guide to creating your own at-home coffee station.